luvnft/nextjs14-smartwallet-boilerplate/README.md

-# SmartWallets Boilerplate featuring Next 14 & Coinbase SDK
+# SmartWallets Boilerplate with Next 14 & Coinbase SDK

 An opinionated boilerplate to build user-friendly apps using Coinbase Wallet SDK.